jovotech/learn-jovo/tutorials/alexa-in-skill-purchasing/README.md

 In general, you should also avoid suggesting multiple products in a row or suggestion products too often, so you don't interrupt and annoy the user.

-Alright, now that we discussed all that, we can start the transaction using the  `upsellByReferenceName()` method, which takes the `reference_name`, `prompt` and `token` as parameters, after we've checked if the user already owns the product:
+Alright, now that we discussed all that, we can start the transaction using the  `upsell()` method, which takes the `productId`, `prompt` and `token` as parameters, after we've checked if the user already owns the product:

 ```javascript
 'UpsellIntent': function() {